elypia/elypian-font/README.md

 * All characters are a fixed 2 grid cells away from eachother.
 * If a slant occurs between two strips that represent the same character, the angle should face upwards or downwards _towards_ the corresponding strip.
+* All folds that occur must result in the folded side being slanted.

 ## FontForge
 This font is being made and maintained using [FontForge][fontforge], a completely free and